cdp-trial-patterns/data-in-motion/03_resize_image.md

 naaf-aws-lambda-1.0.0.2.3.9.0-24-bin.zip
 ```

-Once you have the binary, make sure, you also have:
+Once you have the binary, make sure you also have:
 - The CRN of the flow you published in the DataFlow Catalog
-- The Access Key that has been provided in the Trial Manager homepage
+- The Access Key.
+Copy the value for 'dff_service_account_cdp_access_key' from Trial Manager homepage.
-- The Private Key that has been provided in the Trial Manager homepage
+- The Private Key.
+Copy the value for 'dff_service_account_cdp_private_key' from Trial Manager homepage.

-In order to speed up the deployment, we’re going to leverage some scripts to automate the deployments.
+In order to speed up the deployment, we’re going to leverage some scripts to automate the deployment.
 It assumes that your AWS CLI is properly configured locally on your laptop and you can use the jq command for reading JSON payloads.
-You can now follow the instructions from this page [here](https://docs.cloudera.com/dataflow/cloud/quickstart-functions/topics/cdf-functions-qs-aws-lambda.html).
+You can follow the script instructions [here](https://docs.cloudera.com/dataflow/cloud/quickstart-functions/topics/cdf-functions-qs-aws-lambda.html).

 However, if you wish to deploy the flow in AWS Lambda manually, you can follow the steps described [here](https://docs.cloudera.com/dataflow/cloud/aws-lambda-functions/topics/cdf-create-aws-lambda-function.html).